Azure/bicep-types-az/generated/web/microsoft.web/2020-09-01/types.md

 Twitter Sign-In documentation: https://dev.twitter.com/web/sign-in
 * **twitterConsumerSecretSettingName**: string: The app setting name that contains the OAuth 1.0a consumer secret of the Twitter application used for sign-in.
 * **unauthenticatedClientAction**: 'AllowAnonymous' | 'RedirectToLoginPage': The action to take when an unauthenticated client attempts to access the app.
-Possible values include: 'RedirectToLoginPage', 'AllowAnonymous'
 * **validateIssuer**: bool: Gets a value indicating whether the issuer should be a valid HTTPS url and be validated as such.

 ## Microsoft.Web/sites/config